New breastfeeding mom? Look no further. Learn how to use Haakaa to help you with breastfeeding and pumping.

 Well, you’re half right.

-The Haakaa is a breast pump made from natural materials that is designed to collect let-down milk while breastfeeding your baby.
+The Haakaa is a breast pump made from natural materials – a silicone breast pump – that is designed to collect let-down milk while breastfeeding your baby.

 But it’s not mystical or exotic.
 It was invented by a family in New Zealand and is actually a very simple breast pump that requires no bells-and-whistles to work.